davehunt/davehunt.co.uk/_drafts/jenkins-pipeline-walkthrough.md

 ```

 Our tests are expected to write the results to a `results` subdirectory in the
 workspace, which is defined in our `tox.ini`.
-We use the name of the tox
+We use the name of the Tox
 environment to stash the results for later retrieval.

 ### Running environments in parallel